ACB raids premises, offices of 9 govt officials | Law-Order

-Bengaluru, Mar 9 (PTI): The Anti Corruption Bureau on Tuesday raided the premises and offices of nine government employees in Karnataka for allegedly amassing of assets disproportionate to known sources of income.
+Bengaluru, Mar 9 (PTI): The Anti Corruption Bureau on Tuesday raided the premises and offices of nine government employees in Karnataka for allegedly amassing assets disproportionate to their known sources of income.

 The ACB, in a release, said raids and searches were conducted at 28 places in 11 districts against nine government officials related to disproportionate assets.